Have you sent a wrong order and the customer’s angry? Or maybe the service wasn’t good enough, and you fear you might lose a client?

 Quickly is a good rule of thumb.

 So don’t waste time and use the templates to win back your customers’ love.
+Otherwise, the situation can escalate and turn into one of the customer service nightmare stories repeated all over the internet.

 Even though you don’t want to spoil the customer experience, mishaps are bound to happen.
 When the time comes, send an apology letter to clients to try to salvage business relationships.